jantman/workstation-bootstrap/README.markdown

 In addition to the usual binding of values to keys (class parameters), the Hiera data also determines which classes to apply based on the values in the ``classes`` and ``exclude_classes`` arrays.
 These are utilized in ``site.pp``.
 The ``classes`` and ``exclude_classes`` arrays are pulled in using Array merging, meaning that rather than stopping at the first instance found in the hierarchy, Hiera/Puppet will merge all instances of the respective arrays from all data sources into one.
 The ``classes`` array determines the classes that will be applied to a node; any classes in ``exclude_classes`` will be removed from the final ``classes`` list before applying to the node.

-If you're OK with the defaults (such as my [puppet-archlinux-macbookretina](https://github.com/jantman/puppet-archlinux-macbookretina) module on Arch Linux MacBooks and
+If you're OK with the defaults (such as my [archlinux_macbookretina](https://github.com/jantman/puppet-archlinux-macbookretina) module on Arch Linux MacBooks and
-[puppet-archlinux-workstation](https://github.com/jantman/puppet-archlinux-workstation) on any Arch Linux machine), you should only need to update the values in ``user_config.yaml``.
+[archlinux_workstation](https://github.com/jantman/puppet-archlinux-workstation) on any Arch Linux machine), you should only need to update the values in ``user_config.yaml``.

-If you want to remove my ``archlinux-macbookretina`` module, for example, add the following to ``user_config.yaml``:
+If you want to remove my ``archlinux_macbookretina`` module, for example, add the following to ``user_config.yaml``:

 ```
 exclude_classes:
-  - archlinux-macbookretina
+  - archlinux_macbookretina
 ```

 ###Sensitive Information